Osumatic/AutoBeatPack/README.md

    [CoolProfileName]
    StartPack = 750
    BatchSize = 6
-   # This profile starts downloading at the 750th beatmap pack
+   # This profile downloads the 750th and onward standard osu! beatmap pack
    # And does it groups of 6
    ```
 3. Save your changes before running `download.py`.
 Enter your profile name when prompted, without square brackets.